 Once setup is complete, you can perform the following steps to start feeding.
+The procedure below applies to both one-shot control and batch control.

 - 1. Turn power On. - 2.
-Press any key to advance to "Status" screen. - 3.
-Press CYCLE \(\text{\text{key to } key to } \) key to stage product and advance to "Status" screen. - 4.
-Trigger the flight-detect sensor to begin feeding or, press CYCLE \diamondsuit key to test feed one cycle.
+Press any key to advance to "Suspended" screen. - 3.
+Press CYCLE \(\phi\) key to stage product and advance to "Ready" screen. - 4.
+Trigger the flight-detect sensor to begin feeding or, press CYCLE ♦ key to test feed one cycle.